infumap/infumap/docs/cli.md

 Options:
-- **-s --settings (optional):** Path to a toml settings configuration file.
+- **-s --settings (optional):** Path to a toml settings configuration file, or a directory containing `settings.toml`.
 If not specified and the `env_only` config value is not defined via an environment variable, `~/.infumap/settings.toml` will be used (and auto-created if it doesn't exist).
 - **--dev (optional):** Enable experimental in-development features.

 ### keygen